samx-zh/CarbonLot/README.md

 The emissions and supplier dataset used here is a realistic, hand-modelled sample (not a live ERP/ ecosystem integration) — built to demonstrate the full compliance-agent workflow end-to-end within the hackathon timeframe.
 Emission factor values should be verified against official CBAM implementing regulation tables before any real-world use.

 ## Team

-Built by
+Built for MCP Hackathon 2026 by:

-N Samiksha
+- N Samiksha
-Krishna Jayakumar
+- Krishna Jayakumar
-Kashyap S
+- Kashyap S
-Muhanned Jasimkhan JL
+- Muhanned Jasimkhan JL
-for MCP Hackathon 2026.